arielfr/nodelicious/README.md

 - Redis (This is to store the user session)
 - MongoDB (This will be the main database)

+If you want to install it easily, you can use Docker to install Redis and MongoDB.
+Just map the default ports.

 ## Installation

 You need to run the createMongoCollections to create all the collections with indexs necessary